Craig y Ddinas: Recreation

-Its dramatic appearance has long made Dinas Rock a destination for casual visitors, but its steep rocky flanks also attract rock climbers and gorge-walkers.
-The tramways now provide routes for walkers to enjoy the site, in particular the Sychryd easy-access trail, which runs for ¼ mile from the main car park to the Sgydau Sychryd cascade between Dinas Rock and the spectacular rock known as Bwa Maen, on the southern side of the Afon Sychryd.
+Its dramatic appearance has long made Craig y Ddinas a destination for casual visitors, but its steep rocky flanks also attract rock climbers and gorge-walkers.
+The tramways now provide routes for walkers to enjoy the site, in particular the Sychryd easy-access trail, which runs for ¼ mile from the main car park to the Sgydau Sychryd cascade between Craig y Ddinas and the spectacular rock known as Bwa Maen, on the southern side of Afon Sychryd.

 Climbing

-The steep and overhanging southern faces of Dinas Rock are moderately popular with sports climbers, whilst easier routes are enjoyed by organised groups in the former quarry at the western end of the rock.
+The steep and overhanging southern faces of Craig y Ddinas are moderately popular with sports climbers, whilst easier routes are enjoyed by organised groups in the former quarry at the western end of the rock.
 It is considered by some as the best inland cliff in South Wales for rock climbing.
 The cliff features 75 sports routes through a variety of grades on clean rock with a variety of styles and features.

 Gorge walking

 The beds and rocky sides of the two rivers provide one of the most popular venues in Wales for gorge-walkers.
 Natural Resources Wales (NRW) works with organised adventure sports providers and landowners to manage this activity, so as to minimise the damage which it can cause to the SAC, which NRW is charged with protecting under European environmental protection law.